awsdocs/aws-doc-sdk-examples/kotlin/usecases/topics_and_queues/Readme.md

 ### Prerequisites

 Before using the code examples, make sure to properly set up your development environment.
-For information, see [Setting up the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup.html).
+For information, see [Get started with the SDK for Kotlin](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/get-started.html).

 ###  Instructions

-This example uses Apache Maven to set up the AWS SDK for Java v2.
-The POM file is located in this folder.
-For information, see [Set up an Apache Maven project](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/setup-project-maven.html).
+This example uses gradle build file is located in this folder.
+For information, see [Basic set up](https://docs.aws.amazon.com/sdk-for-kotlin/latest/developer-guide/setup-basic-onetime-setup.html).

 Running this example requires AWS Identity and Access Management (IAM) permissions for both SNS and SQS.